top of page

 Poke Bowl

-Try to stay healthy and fit by eating healthy foods, getting plenty of sleep, and approval, exercising every day, with your health care provider’s permission – consider walking, dancing, taking an exercise class.
+Try to stay healthy and fit by eating healthy foods, getting plenty of sleep and exercising every day with your healthcare provider’s permission – consider walking, dancing, taking an exercise class.

 stock-photo-cropped-of-black-husband-tou

-Learn about what to expect when your baby arrives.
+Learn what to expect when your baby arrives.
 Go to prenatal visits with your partner.
 Ask questions.
 Don’t be afraid or embarrassed.
-Ask the health care provider for trusted sources of information.
+Ask the healthcare provider for trusted sources of information.
 Many internet sites are NOT reliable.

 Thinking Man on Couch

-If feeling overwhelmed, cut back on things that are not really necessary.
+If you are feeling overwhelmed, cut back on things that are not really necessary.
 Whenever you feel tired – rest.

-State of New Jersey Parent Link provides links to various resources important to parents along various stages of early childhood and more.
+The state of New Jersey Parent Link provides links to various resources important to parents in various stages of early childhood and more.

 The DadLab offers videos.
 DadLab is a Youtube channel of fun educational activities a father can share with his children.